FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 # Documentation of the ATEM protocol
-The ATEM protocol is sent between Blackmagic ATEM switchers and their clients connecting over a UDP socket on port 9910.
+The ATEM protocol is a binary proprietary protocol used by Blackmagic Design to control their ATEM switchers over the network.
+It is based on [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) and a client-server architecture where the server is available on port 9910 of the ATEM switchers.

+The protocol starts off with an [opening handshake](#opening-handshake) initiated by the client.
+After that, data can be [sent](#sending-commands) to and [received](#receiving-commands) from the server.
+It uses a constant and frequent [heartbeat](#heartbeat) to ensure the clients are still alive and has a [closing handshake](#closing-handshake) to properly disconnect.

 ## Other resources
-Since it is a proprietary protocol it has been very helpful to read what others have found out and documented while reverse engineering it.
+Since it is a proprietary protocol it has been very helpful to read what others have found and documented while reverse engineering it.
-I have listed the ones that have been the most useful to me.
+Here I have listed the resources that have been the most helpful to me.
 * [Skaarhojs Arduino library](https://github.com/kasperskaarhoj/SKAARHOJ-Open-Engineering/tree/master/ArduinoLibs/ATEMbase)
 * [Skaarhojs command documentation](https://www.skaarhoj.com/discover/blackmagic-atem-switcher-protocol)
 * [NRKs NodeJS library](https://github.com/nrkno/tv-automation-atem-connection)